Travelling abroad from the UK on holiday is currently illegal - but it won't be forever.

 The low-cost airline announced that it had partnered with Confirm Testing to offer passengers a discount on rapid Covid-19 tests and certificates.

-From 27 November, UK customers requiring negative PCR test results to travel or wanting to reduce their quarantine period upon return can access a promotion code in order to buy Confirm Testing kits at reduced prices.
+UK customers requiring negative PCR test results to travel or wanting to reduce their quarantine period upon return can access a promotion code in order to buy Confirm Testing kits at reduced prices.

 The “Fit to Fly” package, which includes a PCR swab test and certificate, will be available to Wizz Air customers for £85 instead of the usual price tag of over £110.
 Test kits will include a collection bottle containing saline and a swab, protective packing wallet, a clear specimen bag to seal the sample, sample label, request form, and a return envelope with prepaid shipping.